raidenx44/mydjango/mydjango/ReadMe.md

 ### Using Pre templated Admin Panel
+#### You can create many admins as you want
+python manage.py createsuperuser

+user: admin

+pass: 12345

-in your admin.py - import the model then admin.site.register(<your desired model>)
+in your admin.py - import the model then

+admin.site.register(<your desired model>)

 Go to:

 http://localhost:8000/admin

 use admin credential